method5/method5/user_guide.md

 Method5 User Guide
 ==================

 In theory, Method5 makes it trivial to run any statement anywhere.
-In practice, querying hundreds of databases at the same time creates some complications.
+In practice, querying hundreds of databases at the same time can be inherently complicated.
 The parameters and features below will help you deal with those complications.

 Summary of Features